Indiana Diminished Value Claims

 Wiese GMC, Inc. v.
 Wells, 626 N.E.2d 595 (Ind.
 Ct.
 App.
 1993)

-The Indiana Court of Appeals held that when personal property is damaged but not destroyed, the fundamental measure of damages is the reduction in fair market value caused by the loss.
-Where repairs do not fully restore the property’s pre loss value, diminished value may be proven through evidence of the vehicle’s value before the loss and its value after repairs are completed.
+The Indiana Court of Appeals held that when personal property is damaged but not destroyed, the core measure of damages is the reduction in fair market value the loss caused.
+Where repairs don't fully restore pre-loss value, that diminished value can be proven through before-and-after valuation evidence.

 Indiana Code § 27-7-5-2

-Indiana’s insurance code requires uninsured and underinsured motorist property damage coverage for insureds who are legally entitled to recover damages for injury to or destruction of property.
-This statute supports recovery for diminished value when the at fault driver is uninsured or underinsured and the insured can establish a loss in vehicle value.
+Indiana's insurance code requires uninsured and underinsured motorist property damage coverage for policyholders legally entitled to recover for property injury or destruction — a statutory basis for recovering diminished value when the at-fault driver is uninsured or underinsured.

 Dunn v.
 Meridian Mutual Insurance Co., 836 N.E.2d 249 (Ind.
 2005)

-The Indiana Supreme Court held that diminished value is a covered element of damage under uninsured motorist property damage coverage.
-The court confirmed that loss in vehicle value may be recovered when the at fault driver lacks sufficient insurance.
+The Indiana Supreme Court confirmed that diminished value is a covered element of damage under uninsured motorist property damage coverage, allowing recovery when the at-fault driver doesn't carry enough insurance.

 Below are answers to common questions about Indiana diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Indiana recognizes third party diminished value claims when another driver is responsible for the accident.
+Yes — Indiana recognizes third-party diminished value claims whenever another driver caused the accident.

-Yes.
-Indiana follows a fault based system.
-The at fault driver’s insurer may be responsible for diminished value in addition to repair costs.
+Indiana is a fault-based state, so the at-fault driver's insurer can be responsible for diminished value on top of repair costs.

-There is no mandated state formula.
-Market based comparison of similar vehicles is commonly used to measure resale impact.
+Indiana has no mandated formula.
+A market-based comparison of similar vehicles is the standard way to measure the resale impact.

 Indiana generally allows two years for property damage claims.